SystemCraftsman/strimzi-kafka-cli/README.md

 brew install strimzi-kafka-cli
 ```

 > Installing the CLI by using Homebrew already uses a virtual environment, so you don't have to worry about your main Python environment.
+For MCP server support, use pip or pipx install instead.

 Project requires: Python >=3.11